A Quick Interview With John Ian

 Q: And you weren’t worried about negative reactions or consequences?

-A: Well, to be honest a certain amount of worry always remains because all of us have had our fair share of negativity, aggression or even hate to deal with at some point of the journey.
+A: Well, to be honest a certain amount of worry always remains, because all of us have had our fair share of negativity, aggression or even violence to deal with at some point of the journey.
 But in general I still believe that the more positive you are, the more positive people’s reactions will be.
 The thing is, men and women and people come in all different sorts of shapes.
 Some of us don’t fall into any of the existing categories and don’t want to, either.
 But we’re all on this crazy ride together and it’s important that all of us have a voice and can add our own unique perspective to the big picture.
 It’s exciting to have that big mix of different perspectives in art, music, literature — views, colors, shapes, sounds, bodies, voices.
-Telling the human race’s story mostly from one perspective, let’s say a predominantly white Anglo-Saxon heterosexual male perspective, doesn’t paint a very interesting or realistic picture.
+Telling the human race’s story mostly from one perspective, let’s say a predominantly white heterosexual male perspective, doesn’t paint a very interesting or realistic picture.

 Q: So, John, when did you start writing songs?
 Was that after you transitioned?

 A: No, I started as a teenager, but it was something I didn’t even tell anybody for a long time.
 I felt very insecure about it and it was a very personal thing, too.
 I always wanted to have a band and perform live but never felt comfortable doing so as a “girl” … it is very hard to put yourself out there when you feel so incredibly miserable inside your own body.
 So it took years until I finally started presenting my music to the public and it remained a difficult thing for ages.